This garlic fish curry couldn’t be easier to make – it’s simple, spicy, and of course, garlicky.

-Roby and I are observing Lent this month and so seafood has been on the menu a lot lately.
+Roby and I are observing Lent this month, and so seafood has been on the menu a lot lately.
 While we’d be happy eating this shrimp curry every week, I figured it was time for something new.
 If you’re a big fan of garlic, you’re going to love this dish.

-- Sauté garlic, serrano pepper and curry leaves for 3-4 min then add salt, pepper and turmeric.
+- Add oil to a pot over low-medium heat, then add the garlic, serrano pepper and curry leaves.
+Sauté for 3-4 minutes then add salt, pepper, turmeric and mix well.

-- Add water and fish, cover and cook for another 10 minutes or until fish is flaky.
+- Add water and fish, cover and cook for another 10 minutes or until the fish is flaky.